 Chief Engineer: James Bevelle, UAB Recording Studios, Birmingham, AL, USA

 Mastering Engineer: Silas Brown, Legacy Mastering, Westchester, NY, USA

-Design and Layout: Josephine McLachlan
+Design: Josephine McLachlan

 Liner Notes: William Price; edited by Jeremy Grall